Infinitely divisible priors for multivariate survival functions: Posterior distribution of IDEM priors

 which immediately implies that $\ubmZ^{(n)}$ is exchangeable as well.

-\begin{thm}[Posterior of IDEM prior] Under Condition \ref{condcontmargins}, the posterior distribution of an IDEM prior can be characterized in terms of de Finetti's theorem as follows.
+\begin{thm}[Posterior of IDEM prior] Let $\mu$ be an IDEM and let $\ubmX$ denote the corresponding exchangeable min-id sequence.
+Under Condition \ref{condcontmargins}, the posterior predictive distribution of an IDEM prior can be characterized in terms of de Finetti's theorem as follows.
 Conditionally on $\ubmX_n$, the random survival function associated to the exchangeable sequence $(\bmX_{n+j})_{j\in\N}$ is given by

 where $\overline{\mu}_{n}$ denotes an IDEM with Lévy-Khintchine characteristics $(\alpha,\overline{\nu}_n)$ independent of $S_n=\prod_{1\leq l\leq L} S^{(n,l)}$, where the $S^{(n,l)}$ are the random survival functions associated to $\ubmZ^{(n,l)}$. \end{thm}